carlos3lb/groovyFundamentals/README.md

 Groovy fundamentals course

 ## what is Groovy?
-Jvn language with this characteristics:
+JVM language with this characteristics:
 - Dynamic language
 - Compile to JVM bytecode
 - Functional programing